 At the same time, things continued to move swiftly on the technology front.
 We formally partnered with Safe Software.
 And through our unique deployment of their technology (FME Server), we were able to expand our mostly raster/imagery offering to include a wide variety of vector and GIS formats.

-And in September of 2011, we released a brand new interface to the world.
+In September of 2011, we released a brand new interface to the world.
 Our new UI was fully redesigned to be the most efficient search and discovery data management system that exists today.
 We have also exposed nearly every aspect of our system through our well documented, public API.
 Allowing any user to make a customized version of the system to meet the needs of their particular audience.